 Types of Workers' Compensation Benefits You Should Receive in Missouri

-You need to understand the types of workers' comp benefits you should receive because you unfortunately cannot trust your employer's insurance company to treat you fairly.
+You need to understand the types of workers' comp benefits you should receive because you unfortunately may not be able to trust your employer's insurance company to treat you fairly.
+It’s helpful to first know the basic benefits provided under Missouri Workers' Compensation Law.
 The first type of benefit you should recover is medical benefits.
 These benefits should pay for all the medical treatments you need to treat your injuries or disease, including the following:

 Temporary Partial Disability (TPD) Benefits

-Your TPD benefit would be two-thirds of the difference between your average wages before you were injured and what you earn during your recovery period.
-You are entitled to TPD benefits for up to 100 weeks.
+Your TPD benefits would be 2/3 of the difference between your average weekly wage before you were injured and what you earn during your recover period.
+This is only available if you are working light duty at a reduced wage rate.

 Permanent Partial Disability (PPD) Benefits